Classics Degree (BA and minor)

-What is a Classical Studies major?
+What is a Classics Major or a Classical Studies major?

 The field of classical studies encompasses the study of ancient Greek and Roman civilization.
 An important focus of the Classics major is the study of the Greek and Latin languages.
 The Classics degree also includes study of ancient Greek and Roman literature, history, philosophy, archaeology.